History of longitude: Satellites of Jupiter

-Appulses and occultations
+Appulses, occultations, transits, and eclipses

-Two proposed methods depend on the relative motions of the moon and a star or planet.
-An appulse is the least apparent distance between the two objects, an occultation occurs when the star or planet passes behind the moon – essentially a type of eclipse.
+Several methods depend on the relative motions of the Moon and a star or planet.
+An appulse is the least apparent distance between the two objects, an occultation occurs when the star or planet passes behind the Moon – essentially a type of eclipse.
 The times of either of these events can be used as the measure of absolute time in the same way as with a lunar eclipse.
 Edmond Halley described the use of this method to determine the longitude of Balasore in India, using observations of the star Aldebaran (the "Bull's Eye", being the brightest star in the constellation Taurus) in 1680, with an error of just over half a degree.
 He published a more detailed account of the method in 1717.
 A longitude determination using the occultation of a planet, Jupiter, was described by James Pound in 1714.
 The 1769 transit of Venus provided an opportunity for determining accurate longitude of over 100 seaports around the world.

-Chronometers
+Transport of chronometers

+Longitude calculations can be simplified using a clock set to the local time of a starting point whose longitude is known, transporting it to a new location, and using it for astronomical observations.
+The longitude of the new location can be determined by comparing the difference of local mean time and the time of the transported clock.

-The first to suggest travelling with a clock to determine longitude, in 1530, was Gemma Frisius, a physician, mathematician, cartographer, philosopher, and instrument maker from the Netherlands.
-The clock would be set to the local time of a starting point whose longitude was known, and the longitude of any other place could be determined by comparing its local time with the clock time.
-While the method is perfectly sound, and was partly stimulated by recent improvements in the accuracy of mechanical clocks, it still requires far more accurate time-keeping than was available in Frisius's day.
-The term chronometer was not used until the following century, and it would be over two centuries before this became the standard method for determining longitude at sea.
+Pocket watches are known since the early 1500s, due to the pomander-shaped watch from 1505 made by Peter Henlein in Nuremberg, Germany, rather far away from the sea.
+The first to suggest traveling with a clock to determine longitude, in 1530, was Gemma Frisius, a physician, mathematician, cartographer, philosopher, and instrument maker from the Netherlands.
+The clock would be set to the local time of a starting point whose longitude was known, and the longitude of any other place could be determined by comparing its local time with the clock time: there is a four-minute difference between locally observed noon and clock noon for each degree of longitude east or west of the initial meridian.
+While the method is mathematically sound, and was partly stimulated by recent improvements in the accuracy of mechanical clocks, it still required far more accurate timekeeping than was available in Frisius's day.
+The term chronometer was not used until the following century; it would be over two centuries before this became the standard method for determining longitude at sea, John Harrison receiving an award in 1773 for solving the longitude at sea problem via his chronometer inventions.